keu/docs/enterprise_versioned_docs/version-0.16/manage-airflow-versions.md

 ### via the Astronomer CLI

-To initialize the Airflow upgrade process via the Astronomer CLI, first make sure you're authenticated by running `$ astro auth login gcp0001.us-east4.astronomer.io`.
+To initialize the Airflow upgrade process via the Astronomer CLI, first make sure you're authenticated by running `$ astro auth login <your-base-domain>`.

 Once authenticated, grab the `Deployment ID` of the Airflow Deployment you'd like to upgrade by running: